LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/setup.rst

 ------------------------

 .. admonition:: Question

-   True/False: .NET Core is the MacOS version of .NET Framework
+   Visual Studio is a framework.

    #.
 True
    #.
 False

-.. ans: False, while .NET Core can operate in MacOS, it is not specific to that operating system
+.. ans: False, Visual Studio is an IDE.
+The .NET and ASP.NET Core are frameworks that we use inside Visual Studio.

 .. admonition:: Question

-   .NET Core contains:
+   .NET contains:
+   (Select all that apply)

    #.
 A C# compiler
    #.
 A virtual machine